OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 Memory : 187 GByte (However, test redner was done around 124GByte of free memory) GPU : Nvidia Quadro RTX 6000
 ```

-Texture's main-cache-hit-miss number is very depend on the OpenImageIO versions.
-This is based on the OpenImageIO 2.3.20.<br>
+<aside class="info-aside">The texture main-cache-hit-miss statistic is dependent and varies based on the OpenImageIO version</aside>

+These tests were based on OpenImageIO v2.3.20.

-4GByte (actually, default is 3.91GByte) texture cache render run did not show the main cache hit-miss ratio in the log
-(and is not plotted on the graph).
+Note that the 4GByte (actually, default is 3.91GByte) texture cache render run did not show the main cache hit-miss ratio in the log and is not plotted on the graph.

-Looks like overall render performance using around 96G texture cache size would be the idealbest configuration for this scene under this environment.
-More than 96G is also basically fine but it makes slightly slow down the rendering.
-Probably big texture cache makes
-swap out some portion of BVH and sceneContext memory at runtime.
-Then this might make some small impact on the final
-efficiency and as a result, it is slow down a bit.
+In the results the overall render performance using a 96GByte texture cache size would be the ideal configuration for this scene in this environment.
+More than 96GByte is basically fine but it does slightly slow down the rendering, likely due to an overly large texture cache swapping out some portion of the BVH and sceneContext memory at runtime, which makes some small impact on the final efficiency, and as a result a slower render.

-XPU performance is constantly better than scalar and its ratio is __1.16x__ ~ __1.68x__ better.
-Vector performance is also constantly better than scalar and its ratio is __1.14x__ ~ __1.34x__ better as well.
-Moonrays vector/XPU architecture is very useful for texture-heavy scenes due to this architecture maximizes the memory access coherency.
+XPU performance is consistently better than scalar and its ratio is __1.16x__ ~ __1.68x__ more performant.
+Vector performance is also consistently better than scalar and its ratio is __1.14x__ ~ __1.34x__ more performant.
+MoonRay's Vector/XPU architecture is very useful for texture-heavy scenes and maximizes the memory access coherency.

 This is a breakdown of runtime timing by profile_viewer for the XPU runs.
 ![Renderprofileviewer]({{ "/assets/images/user-reference/alab/renderProfileViewer.png" | absolute_url }})

-As you can see, the texturing time is dominant when the texture cache size is small.
-Also, shader handler time is directly related to the texturing time and it is getting big if the texturing time is big.
-Performance is improved when texture sampling cost is dropped by increasing texture cache size.
+As can be seen, the texturing time is dominant when the texture cache size is small.
+Also, shader handler time is directly related to the texturing time and it is increasing as the texturing time increases.
+Performance is improved when texture sampling cost is lowered by increasing the texture cache size.